-On Saturday July 21st, our friends at Technical Tools of the Trade hosted a presentation on Discrimination and Harassment Law.
+On Saturday July 21st, our friends at Technical Tools of the Trade (Tech Tools) hosted a presentation on Discrimination and Harassment Law.
 It was presented by Justin D Cummins, Esq. of Cummins and Cummins Law – who focuses on retaliation, harassment, and discrimination in employment, as well as other employment and labor law cases.
 In addition to being a law professor at the University of Minnesota, he provides legal counsel for IATSE Local 13.
 The event was well attended, and I found Justin to be a very approachable instructor.
-Tech Tools still has copies of his powerpoint presentation if you are interested.
+Tech Tools still has copies of his PowerPoint presentation if you are interested.
 Although advertised as Harassment and Discrimination Law generally, Mr. Cummins emphasized sex harassment law since the #MeToo movement had brought to light not only its importance but the ability to speak about it publicly.

 Mr. Cummins began with leading an introduction of terms.
 After discussion, it was clear that we struggled to articulate definitions.
 The legal definition of harassment and discrimination are not totally inclusive of all forms of experienced harassment and discrimination.
 The hope is that we can converge the technical (law “as written”) and the practical realities (law “in action”) into capital J Justice.

 Discrimination is when an individual or group is being treated unfairly or unequally based on a protected characteristic.
 Discrimination can occur as a result of stereotype or intentional discrimination, or it can occur when an organization’s policy or practice affects a group of people differently than another group.
 Protected Characteristics (in Minnesota) include race, color, creed, religion, national origin, sex, age, marital status, or status with regard to public assistance, sexual orientation, or disability.